MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

     :::image type="content" source="media/cluster/create-cluster.png" alt-text="Create cluster wizard - Create cluster" lightbox="media/cluster/create-cluster.png":::

 1. Under **IP address**, select either static or dynamic IP addresses to use.
+The IP address must be entered in the following format: *IP address/current subnet length*.
+For example: 10.0.0.200/24.
 1. Select **Advanced**.
 You have a couple of options here:

     - **Register the cluster with DNS and Active Directory**